Monkestation/monke-wiki/guides/standard-operating-procedure.md

 ## Research Director

-- Given how large and wide the Science department can be, making use of your cameras may be able
+- Given how large and wide the Science department can be, making use of your cameras may allow you to be able to review all of the operations in the department.
+- Xenobio should be getting authorization to conduct any operations that isn't feeding and breeding slimes.
+- Robotics can issue mechs to those that request it, but if there's not a "good reason" for a mech to be given out, you're absolutely fine to reject a request for a mech.

+## Head of Security

+- You're second in command.
+Act like it.
+- Read and understand Space Law.
+If there's questions or you need clarification, ask.

+## Head of Personnel

+- Your PDA also can act as the same as the terminal in your office if you don't need anything in there to handle a request.
+Remember, it is all just requests.
+You can reject any request from any non-Head if you feel that the request is unreasonable.